iamrajharshit/OnDjango/README.md

 pip install uv
 ```
 #### To create venv
-Create a virtual environment at `.venv` by:
+Create a virtual environment at `.venv` by `uv venv` on the terminal:
 ```
 uv venv

 ```
 #### To activate venv
+On Windows:
 ```
-# On Windows.
 .venv\Scripts\activate
 ```
 #### To deactivate